 7. Lower the limit on any credit cards you have

-If you have any credit cards open in your name, you could consider reducing the credit limit.
-Not only will this put a firmer limit on the amount of debt you can accrue, it will also be recorded as a positive action on your credit report.
-This means it may help to improve your credit score right off the bat, and then facilitate further improvement down the line by ensuring future debts stay smaller than before.
+If you have any credit cards open in your name, you could consider reducing the credit limits.
+This will put a firmer limit on the amount of debt you can accrue.
+It could also help to improve your credit score, according to Moneysmart.

 If you’re currently comparing credit cards, the comparison table below displays some of the low rate credit cards currently available on Canstar’s database for Australians looking to spend around $2,000 per month.
 Please note that this table features links direct to the providers’ website, and is sorted by Star Rating (highest to lowest), followed by provider name (alphabetical).
 Use Canstar’s credit card comparison selector to view a wider range of credit cards.